mawinkler/playground-one/docs/faq.md

 Then reaply your eks, ecs, ec2 or scenarios by `pgo --apply <configuration>`.

-## I cannot destroy the ECS EC2 cluster with `terraform destroy`
+## I cannot destroy the ECS cluster(s)

+If you have enabled `Runtime Scanning` and/or `Runtime Security` in your Vision One console for your ECS clusters disable them and press `[Save]`.
+The clusters should then be successfully destroyed.

+***Background:*** Vision One injects addisional tasks to the ECS clusters which are not known by the playground.
+Even if you delete the task in the AWS console they are injected again by Vision One.
+This causes a remaining dependency on the AWS side which prevents the destruction of ECS.

+***Special case for ECS EC2***

+There's a known bug in Terraform.
 The problem is that this new capacity_provider property on the aws_ecs_cluster introduces a new dependency: aws_ecs_cluster depends on aws_ecs_capacity_provider depends on aws_autoscaling_group.

 This causes terraform to destroy the ECS cluster before the autoscaling group, which is the wrong way around: the autoscaling group must be destroyed first because the cluster must contain zero instances before it can be destroyed.